steadybit/discovery-kit/go/discovery_kit_sdk/README.md

 You have various options to refresh periodically once on the trigger.
 Also, it will help recover from any panic upon discovery.

+## Filtering targets out of discovery

+Operators can exclude targets with a query, configured by environment variable.
+Nothing is required of the discovery implementation — see [Target Filtering](/docs/target-filtering.md).